-Things to do in Fairbanks in Winter
+Epic Things To Do In Fairbanks in the Winter

 We love Fairbanks, especially in winter.
-It’s the gateway to the Arctic and you can catch the winter-long northern lights display.
-The way we travel has changed since the COVID-19 pandemic, and in some way it has provided us more opportunities to visit in-state destinations.
+It’s the gateway to the Arctic, and you can catch the winter-long northern lights display.
+How we travel has changed since the COVID-19 pandemic, and in some way, it has provided us more opportunities to visit in-state destinations.

 This year’s Ice Alaska exhibition is open this week at the Tanana Valley Fairgrounds.